gango-anan/databases-sql/README.md

 - SUM()
 - COUNT()
 - NULL
-- And the most commonly used cluases such as ORDER BY, SORT BY, and WHERE.
+- And the most commonly used clauses such as ORDER BY, SORT BY, and WHERE.